 [[state-start:null,AL,AK,AS,AZ,AR,CA,CO,DE,FL,GA,GU,HI,ID,IL,IN,IA,KS,KY,LA,ME,MD,MA,MI,MN,MS,MO,MT,MP,NE,NV,NH,NJ,NM,NY,NC,ND,OH,OK,OR,PA,PR,RI,SC,SD,TN,TX,UT,VT,VI,VA,WA,DC,WV,WI,WY]]Medicare Supplement Plans [[state-end]]

-Medicare Advantage plans offer all the benefits of Medicare Part A (hospital coverage) and Medicare Part B (doctor coverage).
-Many plans also offer Part D prescription drug coverage and may also include extra benefits not provided by Original Medicare.
+Medicare Advantage plans have all the benefits of Medicare Part A (hospital coverage) and Medicare Part B (doctor coverage)—also known as Original Medicare.
+Many plans also include Part D prescription drug coverage and extra benefits not offered by Original Medicare.

 Maybe you're happy with Original Medicare.
 One thing it doesn't provide, though, is Part D prescription drug coverage.
 You may even want to consider getting extra benefits with a Medicare Advantage plan that includes Part D.